VarrunSatheeshkumar/quant-portfolio/README.md

 # Quant Finance Portfolio

-Five projects built independently in my own time, alongside first-year Maths and Economics at Nottingham.
+Projects built independently in my own time, alongside first-year Maths and Economics at Nottingham.
 The goal was to go beyond coursework and actually implement the models I was reading about — not just understand them conceptually but build them from scratch and see what the numbers say.

 ---